-(1) Both players foul OR

-(2) The referee cannot decide on which is closest to the bottom cushion OR (3) One player's ball strikes the top cushion before the other player's ball is hit.

-4e - The Break will be deemed a 'Legal Break' if the player breaking, obtains a minimum of three cumulative points.
+- (1) Both players foul OR - (2) The referee is unable to decide on which ball is closest to the bottom cushion OR - (3) One player's ball strikes the top cushion before the other player's ball is hit. - 4e To commence a frame, the player who is breaking, shall position the cue ball anywhere in baulk but MUST NOT position the cue ball over the break line by more than 50% of its diameter. - 4f The Break will be deemed a 'Legal Break' if the player breaking, obtains a minimum of three cumulative points.

-1 point for each object ball potted (eight ball included, so thus does count).
+I point for each object ball potted (eight-ball included, so thus does count).

-1 point for each ball that has passed an imaginary line between the two centre pockets, that is not potted.
+I point for each object ball that has passed an imaginary line between the two centre pockets, that is not potted.
 A ball is deemed as having 'passed' the centre line if the whole ball is over the imaginary line.

-4f - Failure to perform a legal break MUST result in a re-rack.

-The opponent has the option to break or to choose to give the break back to the original breaker.

-4g - Groups are not decided on the break.
+- 4g Failure to perform a legal break MUST result in a re-rack.
+The opponent has the option to break or to choose to give the break back to the original breaker. - 4h Groups are not decided on the break.
 The table remains open after the break.
 If the player in control of the table does not make a legal pot, the table is still deemed open for the incoming player.

-4h - If the eight ball is potted off the break, it is always re-spotted after all balls have come to rest on the table.
-To respot the eight ball, the centre point of the eight ball is placed on the eight ball spot or if this is not available as near as possible to the spot in a direct line between the spot and the centre of the top cushion.
+4i - If the eight-ball is potted off the break, it is always re-spotted after all balls have come to rest on the table.
+To re-spot the eight-ball, the centre point of the eight-ball is placed on the eight-ball spot or if this is not available as near as possible to the spot in a direct line between the spot and the centre of the top cushion.

-If there is no space available on this line, place the eight ball as near as possible to its spot in a direct line between the spot and the bottom cushion.
-If the eight ball is the 'only ball potted on a legal break' then control of table goes to incoming player.
+If there is no space available on this line, place the eight-ball as near as possible to its spot in a direct line between the spot and the bottom cushion.

+If the eight-ball is the 'only ball potted on a legal break' then control of the table goes to the incoming player.
 If it's potted with other groups and the criteria of a legal break has been fulfilled, the breaker continues.

-4i - If the cue ball, on a legal break:
+4j - If the cue ball, on a legal break:

-(1) Goes "in-off", a loss of turn occurs and the incoming player is awarded one visit with cue ball in hand, to be played from behind the break line, in any direction.

-(2) Leaves the playing surface, a standard foul will be called against the breaker, with the incoming player receiving one visit, played from anywhere on the table.
-(See 6I (1))
+- (1) Goes "in-off", a loss of turn occurs and the incoming player is awarded one visit with cue ball in hand, to be played from baulk, in any direction. - (2) Leaves the playing surface, a standard foul will be called against the breaker, with the incoming player receiving one visit, played from anywhere on the playing surface.
+(See Rule 6I (1))